cbonoz/lisk21/README.md

 LiskCollectible
 ---

-Turn any document bundle into a ownable NFT backed by lisk.
+Turn any collection of files into a sellable NFT backed by lisk.

 ## Inspiration
 With the recent surge of interest in NFT's.